transloadit/uppy/website/src/docs/dashboard.md

 .use(Dashboard, {
   trigger: '#pick-files',
   metaFields: [
-    { id: 'license', name: 'License', placeholder: 'specify license' }, { id: 'caption', name: 'Caption', placeholder: 'describe what the image is about' }
+    { id: 'name', name: 'Name', placeholder: 'file name' }, { id: 'license', name: 'License', placeholder: 'specify license' }, { id: 'caption', name: 'Caption', placeholder: 'describe what the image is about' }
   ]
 })
 ```

-Note that this meta data will only be set to a file if it’s entered by the user.
-If you want to set certain meta field to each file regardless of user actions, set [`meta` in Uppy options](/docs/uppy/#meta).
+Note that this metadata will only be set on a file object if it’s entered by the user.
+If the user doesn't edit a file's metadata, it will not have default values; instead everything will be `undefined`.
+If you want to set certain meta field to each file regardless of user actions, set [`meta` in the Uppy constructor options](/docs/uppy/#meta).

 ### `closeModalOnClickOutside: false`